What is 5S in Lean?

 Step 4: Seiketsu – Standardize

 The Standardize phase is used to maintain all that was achieved in the first three phases.
-In Lean and Six Sigma both, there is a practice of standardization, to prevent variation from causing defects and errors.
+Figuratively speaking, you’ve rolled the boulder up the mountain and now need to put a wedge underneath it, so that it doesn’t roll down again.
+In Lean and Six Sigma both, there is a practice of standardization, aimed at maintaining what has been achieved and preventing variation from causing defects and errors.
 Standardization in 5S shows how constant application of a set of rules will keep an area in a clean and orderly state.

 If you look at your workstation, you may find that it’s often the non-standard tasks that create the mess.
 Your boss tells you that they need an urgent report ASAP, so you drop everything and run to find the required information, you deliver the report at the end of the day leaving your desk is a mess and all your other - planned - tasks in tatters.
 You may even think to yourself, “I am not going to pack this stuff away, just in case they need it again”.